mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/comm_intro.md

 This chapter will be pretty short.
 In the next lesson we will see how to create and split communicators followed by an exercise.
 Then, in the following lesson we will learn about cartesian topologies and apply them to an exercise.

+## But why would I want to use other communicators?

+That a totally legitimate question to ask and there are multiple answers to that but the most straightforward one has to do with what is called [Flynn's taxonomy](https://en.wikipedia.org/wiki/Flynn%27s_taxonomy).
+Under this very simple taxonomy, you can divide any program in four categories.

+Sequential (non-parallel) programs are usually **SISD** programs : Single Instruction, Single Data.
+Note that, SISD is never used anywhere, the term sequential is preferred.

+Until now most of what we have been aiming for in the parallel course is what we call **SIMD** : Single Instruction Multiple Data.
+Basically, we have a bunch of data and we want to apply the same treatment to all of them.

+**MISD** means Multiple Instruction, Single Data.
+It basically means that you have different programs exploiting the same set of data.
+These programs can be parallelised in which case you will have a dedicated communicator for each program, and then a communicator between the two processes.

+The final paradigm : **MIMD** for Multiple Instruction, Multiple Data is exactly the same as MISD but on top of that, the different programs will be working on different sets of data.